Cost optimization

 Establish a regular schedule for reviewing SaaS licenses—quarterly or biannually.
 SaaS vendor spending management ensures your license allocation remains aligned with your organization’s needs and that any changes in staff or workflows are accounted for.

-Encouraging responsible SaaS usage
+Encouraging responsible SaaS governance

 Educate employees on costs